Last piece of Amtrak train wreckage removed from Washington state highway

 The derailment placed Amtrak, the country’s main passenger rail service, under renewed scrutiny following a series of fatal incidents.

 At least two of the three people killed in the derailment were transit enthusiasts who wanted to ride the inaugural run along the new route.

-A medical examiner is still trying to identify the third victim through fingerprints, the Washington State Patrol said on Wednesday.
+The Pierce County Medical Examiner’s Office identified the third victim through fingerprints as Benjamin Gran, 40, of Auburn, Washington, on Wednesday afternoon.

-Reporting by Jonathan Allen; Editing by Jonathan Oatis
+Reporting by Jonathan Allen; Additional reporting by Jon Herskovitz; Editing by Jonathan Oatis